kaushikjadhav01/django_rest_kaushik_jadhav/README.md

 |---- django_rest_kaushik_jadhav: This folder contains essential settings and configuration files of project.
 </pre>

+# Launching the API
+cd into the root folder of the project and run the following command:
+<pre>python manage.py runserver</pre>

 # Routes
 ### 127.0.0.1:8000/api/register
 POST request: Register a new user to get back user details and token